Pratham-Pandey/smash-it/README.md

        * Collecting data from 4 encoders and an IMU.
        * Sending  data to core 0 as soon as an interrupt is generated.
 Core 1 is kept reserved for sensor data collection.

- * Once the robot position is estimated, the pico sends data to ESP which inturn forwards it to the PC and the process repeats.
+ * Once the robot position is estimated, the pico sends data to ESP which in-turn forwards it to the PC and the process repeats.